wp-plugins/text-widget-with-class/readme.txt

 Donate link: Free
 Tags: Text, Widget, HTML, Classes
 Requires at least: 3.3
-Tested up to: 3.6.1
+Tested up to: 3.9.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A text widget based on the default Wordpress text widget.
-Allows users to add custom classes to the title tag.
+Allows users to add custom classes to the widget container and the title tag.

 == Description ==

 A text widget based on the default Wordpress text widget.
 Allows users to add custom classes to the title tag.
+Works with the default themes.

 It takes this:
 &lt;h3 class="widget-title">